ironprathamx/cryptonite_taskphase_pratham/Linux_Luminarium/Shell_Variables.md

 pwn.college{Q3PS34KeA4BsbwdGwMidDBXQEjK.dlTN1QDLyUTN0czW}
 ```
 ## What I learnt
+I learnt how to initiate a variable in bash
 # G.3 Multi-word Variables
 ## Question
 In this level, you will learn about quoting.
 Spaces have special significance in the shell, and there are places where you can't use them spuriously.
 Recall our variable setting: